Toyota Supra coupe review

 After a hiatus of 17 years, the Toyota Supra sports car is back.
 The model became legendary in its previous incarnation thanks to numerous appearances in films and computer games, which propelled the car into the minds of driving enthusiasts the world over.

 The collaboration between the two brands can also be detected inside the Supra, which feels as luxurious as you'd expect a £50,000 sports car to and features a mix of Toyota and BMW parts.
-Switchgear and the infotainment system will be familiar to BMW owners, and that's no bad thing, especially as the re-skinned iDrive setup is better than Toyota's own and has Apple CarPlay for the first time.
+Switchgear and the infotainment system will be familiar to BMW owners, and that's no bad thing, especially as the re-skinned iDrive setup is better than Toyota's own and introduced Apple CarPlay for the first time.

 There are no rear seats, but the sports seats in the front are comfortable and supportive, and the lack of a rear bench means the boot is a decent 290 litres - plenty for a weekend away.
 And you shouldn't have a headache or sore back on arrival, because the Supra's suspension is actually quite good at smothering bumps, while the eight-speed automatic blurs shifts in its most relaxed mode.